DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/fundamentals.md

 .embedded-demo({ "path": "core-basic/plugin-component", "showThemeSelector": false })

-It renders nothing.
 It should contain only plugin primitives and plugin React components within.